-Know How to Back Up your Car
+Know How to Back Your Car

-For your road test, it is important that you know how to back up your car or drive it in reverse.
+For your road skills test and future driving, it is important that you know how to back up your car and drive it in reverse.

-If you still have your written exam ahead you, there are some important points you should remember for the written examination.
+If you still have your written exam ahead you, there are some important points you should remember for the written test.
 Then, when you have your learner’s permit, make sure that you go through them again and practice driving in reverse until you feel comfortable with it.

 Before You Start Backing Up

 The first thing to remember is that backing up and driving in reverse is much more dangerous than driving forward.
 This is because you cannot see as well when you drive in reverse.
 This is true even if you have backup camera.

 Your vehicle is also harder to control when you drive in reverse.

 Therefore, you should do as little backing as possible in your everyday driving.

 Before you get behind the wheel and start driving, you should walk behind your vehicle.
 Make sure the area behind your vehicle is clear.
 Be extra careful if children are playing nearby.
 If they are behind your vehicle, you may not see them from your driver seat.

 Then, before starting the engine, make sure you have adjusted your mirrors.